What is SEO and why does it matter for my business?

 - Body Text: We’ve already covered this earlier but can’t stress the point enough.
 Keyword rich content should be integrated seamlessly into the body text of every page of your site.
 Focus on 2 or 3 keywords per page and write for your users, not the search engines.
 Your text should always be written naturally and should never become bloated with keywords.

 Stay clear of writing copy that doesn’t look genuine.
 If you know the keywords your clients are looking for are ‘hairdresser Brisbane’ don’t write something like “I am a hairdresser from Brisbane that can help with hairdressing styles in and around Brisbane and the Brisbane area.”
 You probably won’t rank for the word “Brisbane” writing like that, and even worse your website will likely get punished for what is known as “keyword stuffing”.

-An understanding of SEO is important, but it isn’t the be all and end all for every website.
-Like anything, a successful marketing strategy is always multi-faceted and includes a range of activities and mediums, but at the end of the day your customers need to find you, and that’s where SEO comes in.
+A basic understanding of SEO is essential, but it isn’t the be-all and end-all for every website.
+Like anything, a successful marketing strategy is multi-faceted.
+It includes a range of activities and mediums, but at the end of the day, your customers need to find you, and that’s where SEO comes in.